 The Butterfly Chart is mainly used to compare two dataset variables with a horizontal bar graph.
 It is also called the Tornado Graph because of the similarity in shape.
-In this article, we will learn how to create a butterfly chart in excel with 2 easy methods.
+In this article, we will learn how to create a butterfly chart in Excel with 2 easy methods.

-2 Easy Methods to Create Butterfly Chart in Excel
+Watch Video – Create Butterfly Chart in Excel

 For illustration, here is a dataset representing the values of half-yearly sales in the years 2020 and 2021 of a company.